JDRIVO/rTorrent-Disk-Checker/README.md

 `find /home/$USER -name MatchedRelease.pm`

 **1b**.
 Add the code from [this link](https://github.com/GangaBanga/AUTODL-IRSSI-IMDB-DISK-CHECK/blob/master/MatchedRelease.pm) to line 629 of [MatchedRelease.pm](https://github.com/autodl-community/autodl-irssi/blob/35957c4258a28d467974c93155a0a1e9a2b599a4/AutodlIrssi/MatchedRelease.pm#L629) ensuring you update the path to autodlcheck.py

+**1c**.
+Restart autodl-irssi for the changes to take effect.
+Enter the following commands to achieve this:

+`pkill irssi`

+`screen -d -m irssi`

 #### 2. Disk Check Function Configuration: Setting SCGI Address/Port